How to use Scaniverse

 • For a street scene or scanning something large, focus on any one object, or simply imagine that you're scanning an invisible object in the middle.
 This will help you capture the entire scene.
 Do not pivot around a point like you're taking a panoramic photo.

-8. As you scan, the visualization will start by looking blurry and gradually sharpen to indicate where you have captured useful angles.
-Toward the end of your scan, focus on the areas that are still blurry.
+8. Make sure to sharpen the blurry parts.
+As you scan, the scene will start by looking blurry and gradually sharpen to indicate where you have captured useful angles.
+Focus on the areas that are still blurry.

 10. Have fun and try new things!
 Gaussian splatting on the phone is a new technology and we're all learning how to do it best.
-Get more advice and share what you discover on the Community.
+Get more advice and share what you discover in the community.

 General